 To help financial services clients, and,

-to help junior team members develop and progress in their career.
+to help junior team members develop and progress in their careers.

 I would periodically compare my ability to execute against these mission statements.
-When it came time to leave, the decision was based on my analysis that KPMG and I were prospectively no longer aligned enough with MY ability to execute against the mission. (think probabilistically - forward alignment < 50%) Keep in mind, KPMG is an excellent firm.
-But ultimately, I had evolved to need a different environment to meet mission goals.
+When it came time to leave, the decision was based on my analysis that KPMG and I were prospectively no longer aligned enough with MY ability to execute against the mission. (think probabilistically - anticipated forward alignment < 50%) Keep in mind that KPMG is an excellent firm.
+But ultimately, I had evolved and anticipated needing a different environment to meet mission goals.

-At this point in the article, it would seem all my decisions are made from the evidence that has known information value or “language”….this is certainly NOT true!
+At this point in the article, it would seem typical decisions are made from the evidence that has known information value or “language”….this is certainly NOT true!

-I also tend to listen to my gut, which has no language and manifests itself as a feeling or intuition.
-That is, I’m not exactly sure why my gut believes something….It just does and I just do.
-Per our brain model, I’m referring to the difference between the high emotion tag / low language processing path, as opposed to the low emotion & high language pathway.
+We also tend to listen to our gut.
+Our gut has no left hemisphere-generated language and manifests itself as right hemisphere-based feeling or intuition.
+That is, we not exactly sure why our gut believes something….It just does and we just do.
+Per our brain model, we are referring to the difference between the high emotion & low language pathway, as opposed to the low emotion & high language pathway.
 As the model suggests, it is our left hemisphere that houses our language.
 As Daniel Kahneman discusses in Thinking, Fast and Slow, our “fast,” emotion-based thinking will bypass our left hemisphere.
 The left hemisphere is on the low emotion & high language pathway.
 Without left hemisphere processing, it is difficult to add language to evidence.
-To be clear, these paths are highly dynamic and interactive.
+To be clear, these mental pathways are highly dynamic and interactive.
 People process along both these mental pathways all the time.
-I’m presenting these pathway segments as a convenient way to frame our brain’s processing approach as related to changing our minds.
+These pathways are presented as convenient brain signaling segments to frame our brain’s processing approach as related to changing our minds.

-First, you may already anticipate the problem with this approach.
-If some of the evidence is held in our low language processing centers, how do we evaluate it to build the probability?
-Good question...As it is tough to evaluate something if it provides little language!
-This is where listening to your gut and seeking to build language comes into play (I call it “living in it”).
-(5)
+First, you may already anticipate the problem with this gut-based approach.
+If some of the evidence is held in our low language processing centers, how do we evaluate it to build our probability understanding?
+Good question!...As it is tough to evaluate a problem if your experience and learning provide little language!
+This is where listening to your gut and seeking to build language comes into play.
+I call it “living in it”. [xii]

-It may mean listening to believable (6) others that may have already successfully “languagized” a perspective.
+It may mean listening to and learning from believable [xiii] others that have already successfully “languagized” a perspective.
 Or,

-sometimes, it may mean just going with it and doing your best, and adapting as you learn.
+sometimes, it may mean just going with it, doing your best, and adapting as you learn.